u-boot/u-boot/doc/usage/cmd/bootflow.rst

     can look up Linux error codes to find the meaning of the number.

 Use the `-d` flag to dump out the contents of the bootfile file.

+The `-s` flag shows any x86 setup block, instead of the above.

 bootflow boot